What is “Japanese?”

 Translation: I gave a book to a friend at the train station today.

-As for when the topic and subject are not the same entity, such sentences can be translated roughly as “as for X, Y…” This, though, often greatly differs with the most natural way to translate the overall sentence.
+As for when the topic and subject are not the same entity, such sentences can be translated roughly as “as for X, Y…” Unfortunately, this is not a one-size-fits-all translation, as how any particular sentences ends up being said in English may vary.

 Translation: Elephants have long noses.